-Essay (2,000 words), 40% of final grade, due 4 pm, Friday, 4 May

-Choose one of the following four essay topics.
+Essay (2,000 words), 40% of final grade, due 11:59 pm on Friday 27 Sept Choose one of the following four essay topics.
 Note that each topic requires you to use selected tutorial readings from weeks 1-6 as well as a brief selection of other readings or resources.
-Using the items listed under your topic, write a 2,000 word essay in response.
+Using the items listed under your topic, write a 2,000-word essay in response.